Skip to main content

-Inspection Centers, has started operations in some parts of the country for inspections
+The new LTO PMVIC, or the Land Transportation Office - Private Motor Vehicle Inspection Centers, has started operations in some parts of the country for inspections of cars and motorcycles due for registration renewal.

 For purposes of discussion, I chose to talk about wheels and tires because they are the most frequently modified parts of our cars and motorcycles.